mevdschee/php-crud-api/README.md

   - Supports a JSON object as input
   - Supports a JSON array as input (batch insert)
   - Supports file upload from web forms (multipart/form-data)
-  - Condensed JSON ouput: first row contains field names
+  - Condensed JSON output: first row contains field names
   - Sanitize and validate input using callbacks
   - Permission system for databases, tables, columns and records
   - Multi-tenant database layouts are supported